fisodd/www-fisodd-com/content/post/right-place.rst

    which led me to be a firm adherent of the RISC design philosophies even when I later came to work at Intel
-   (though by then the key parts of the x86 architecture was implemented in a clean streamlined design even if the instruction set was still complex).
+   (though by then the key parts of the x86 architecture was implemented in relatively cleaner designs even if the instruction set was still complex).

    .. figure:: us__en_us__ibm100__risc_architecture__john_cocke__750x990.jpg